-Gambling is an issue for about 5 percent of Americans, according to the National Institutes of Health, and it often tops the list when people discuss process addictions.
-People with an addiction to gambling do more than simply place an online bet from time to time or engage in a bit of friendly wagering at the office during the football season.
+Gambling is an issue for about 6 to 8 million Americans, and it often tops the list when people discuss process addictions.1 People with an addiction to gambling do more than simply place an online bet from time to time or engage in a bit of friendly wagering at the office during the football season.

-Winning is thrilling for people with gambling addiction, and there is some evidence that people who win feel a burst of pleasurable signals in the brain similar to those felt if the person used addictive drugs, but those signals rarely last for long.
-People with gambling addictions may find, in time, that their brains only release pleasure signals while they’re gambling.
+Winning is thrilling for people with gambling addiction, and there is some evidence that people who win feel a burst of pleasurable signals in the brain similar to those felt if the person used drugs.
+Like substance abuse, people with gambling addictions may find, in time, that their brains only release pleasure signals while they’re gambling.
 When they’re not gambling, they might not feel anything at all.
 Instead, people with gambling addictions may spend every waking moment thinking about gambling, and they may spend all of the family’s money on games of chance.

-Americans are conditioned to believe that more possessions leads to more happiness, but people with shopping addictions or stealing addictions (kleptomania) may find that the act of obtaining things is more pleasurable than the things themselves.
-A study in the journal Addiction Research and Theory found that people with shopping addictions often shopped because they had a low or sad mood, and shopping seemed to ameliorate those low feelings, at least momentarily.
-Once the shopping was over, those feelings returned, and this tended to perpetuate the cycle.
+Americans are conditioned to believe that more money and more things leads to more happiness, but people with shopping addictions or stealing addictions (kleptomania) often feel the act of obtaining things is more pleasurable than the things themselves.2 Many people with shopping addictions often shop because they feel sad or depressed and shopping makes them feel better, at least momentarily.3

 A shopper might return home with armfuls of purchases that he/she doesn’t remember choosing, or a person with kleptomania may not remember what, exactly, was stolen during a spree.
 These blackout feelings are common in other impulse-control disorders, including eating disorders, and they can be terrifying to the person impacted.
 Some people with shopping addictions or kleptomania report a feeling of disassociation while the acts are moving forward.